mosesmulwa-bebop/TCP-IP-Server-and-Client/README.md

 # TCP-IP-Server-and-Client
-A simple TCP/IP server a client to echo back message sent to server back to client.
+A simple TCP/IP server and client that echoes back message sent to server back to client.

 # Files
 ## Client.py